marcinduma/ACI-Automation/docs/restAPI.md

 ```
 Variables *{{vlanpoolname}}, {{vlanstart}}, {{vlanend}}* you can replace by hardcoded values in your code, or define values in Environment.
 Later today you will see the powerfull of variables using csv file for input data.

 Same approach please use in Domain and AAEP creation - Go to GUI, do Domain - PHY-DOM, associate with **vlan-pool** and AAEP - dcloud-AAEP.
-Observe API Inspectore, capture the code and build those two requests in Postman.
+Observe API Inspector, capture the code and build those two requests in Postman.

 URI for AAEP Function: